tylerlong/react-subx/README.md

 With `react-subx`, developers do NOT have to learn actions, reducers, dispatchers, selectors...etc.

-Just follow common sense and it just works and is just performant.
+Just follow common sense and it just works and it's just performant.

 ## How does react-subx work?